Comprehensive Assessment for Autism (ASD) & Multisensory Learning Support in Campsie

 If you have concerns regarding the development of yourself or a loved one, it is recommended to consult with your GP for an initial assessment or seek assistance from a paediatrician or psychologist.
 These professionals can refer you to a team of experts who are experienced in autism assessment, including paediatricians, speech pathologists, psychologists, and psychiatrists.

-As part of a child or adult ASD assessment, you may be asked to undergo:
+As part of an ASD assessment for a child or adult, you may be required to undergo:

 - Interviews (with yourself, your child, and/or with other primary carers)

-- Watching your (or your child’s) social interactions
+- Observation of your (or your child’s) interaction with others

 Indeed, the earlier autism is detected, the smoother the individual’s life journey may become.
 It may also contribute to a stronger sense of self-esteem and self-awareness, granting them an identity they may have previously lacked.
 Additionally, a diagnosis may facilitate access to financial assistance and support services for families.